RapidPipeline for Maya

 Known limitations

-- Our initial focus is on supporting Autodesk Standard Material where we support these PBR properties: basecolor, opacity, diffuse roughness and specular roughness, metalness, normal camera
+Our initial focus is on supporting Autodesk Standard Material where we support these PBR properties: basecolor, opacity, diffuse roughness, specular roughness, metalness, and normal maps.

-- The plugin will always create optimized or imported shapes with Autodesk Standard Material.
+The plugin Importer will always use Autodesk Standard Material.

-- More complex shader graphs, even when feeding into an Autodesk Standard Surface shader node, may not be supported.
-For Maya we currently do not offer an automated solution, but you may still contact us about your needs to offer such support in the future via RapidPipeline DCC Importer.
+Procedural and geometry-dependent texture map nodes, such as Brownian and V-Ray Dirt, will not be exported correctly.
+For Maya we currently do not offer an automated solution, but we welcome you to contact us about potential support in the future via RapidPipeline DCC Importer.

-- Files created during the optimization process will be stored in the same folder your scene is stored in (under rpd_temp_files).
-They are kept around since their contents are referenced by your Maya scene.
+Files created during the optimization process will be stored in the same folder your scene is stored in (under rpd_temp_files).
+These files are kept resident because textures may be referenced by your Maya scene.
 Should you choose to delete some of these results in your Maya scene, the files with optimization/import data (typically FBX files) will remain where they were.
 You are free to delete any such data that is not referenced anymore.

 Contact Us